 Improvements must comply with each of the following height restrictions, requirements, and calculations.

 5.2.1 Absolute Height Limit.
 The Absolute Height shall be the maximum possible distance adjacent to a building at right angles from the natural undisturbed ground slope and natural grade to the highest point of a structure.
+The Absolute Height Limit is a plane elevated above natural undisturbed grade by 35’ for all lots except Height Restricted Lots where the plane is elevated 25’ above natural grade (Figure __).
 The Absolute Height shall apply to Lots as follows:

 For Lots that are not subject to the Building Height Covenant, no Improvements of any nature shall exceed an absolute height of 35’ above the natural and undisturbed grade of the corresponding point on the ground located directly below each point on the Dwelling Unit and Accessory Structure, which may be extended by up to 5’ above the absolute height for chimneys, flues, vents, lightning rods or similar structures.